jjz17/Tennis-Match-Outcome-Prediction/README.md

 * Removed matches from Wimbledon's Final Round Qualifying (they have different rules)
-* Parsed the 'play-by-play' strings into useful statistics with custom functions that extract relevant data (points, aces, breaks).
+* Parsed the 'play-by-play' strings into useful statistics with custom functions that extract relevant data (points, aces, breaks)
 * Feature engineered momentum to quantify trends not explicit in the data (based on consecutive points won)
 * Made a new column for points scored for each player
 * Made a new column for momentum accumulated for each player
 * Made a new column for breaks won for each player
 * Made a new column for aces served for each player
-* Resulted with 925 samples and 23 features.
+* Resulted with 925 samples and 23 features

 ## EDA